nornir-automation/nornir/docs/configuration/parameters.rst

    :widths: 15 85

    * - **Description**
-     - kwargs to pass to the inventory plugin
+     - kwargs to pass to the plugin
    * - **Type**
      - ``object``
    * - **Default**